-Pink-ish blood can mean low levels of estrogen.
-If you are a passionate runner, this could also be a reason for your menstrual blood to be faded, as it has been proven that sports, including running, can lead to a drop in estrogen levels.
+Pink blood can mean low levels of estrogen.
+If you are a passionate runner, this could also be a reason for your menstrual blood to fade, as it has been proven that sports, including running, can cause a drop in estrogen levels.

-This is something to watch for as some studies have linked low estrogen levels to osteoporosis later in life.
+This is something to watch for because some studies have linked low estrogen levels to osteoporosis later in life.

-An aqueous, almost colorless fluid or pale pink menstrual blood means that you are either lacking in nutrients or you may even have ovarian cancer.
+A bloody, almost colorless or pale pink menstrual blood means either that you lack nutrients or that you may even have ovarian cancer.
 But do not be too nervous, cancer of the fallopian tube represents less than 2% of gynecological cancers.

 Dark brown or dark red may mean that some of the old blood has been “sitting” in your uterus for too long.
 Nobody knows why this happens, but this is considered a normal thing.